michaelhenkel/contrail-tripleo-howto/README.md

   --libvirt-type qemu
 ```

-## switch from undercloud to overcloud
+## Switch from undercloud to overcloud
 ```
 source overcloudrc
 ```